 ||Operating globally in interaction with a variety of stakeholders, we take an active role in the fight against corrupt practices.
 Not only because they are illegal, but also because they are detrimental for businesses and communities.

 Anti-corruption is one of the 6 focus areas of Terma’s new 3-year CSR strategy Allies in Responsibility.
-To learn more about our aim, targets and activities within human anti-corruption, read our pixie book.
+To learn more about our aim, targets and activities within anti-corruption, read our booklet.
+Moreover, a condensed version of our Anti-Corruption Compliance Program is also available.

 Terma has a zero-tolerance policy regarding corruption and bribery.
 Our Anti-Corruption Policy as well as other policies within the topic Anti-Corruption & Business Ethics are described in our Employee Code of Conduct and Terma’s Code of Conduct for Suppliers and Service Providers.
 One of these policies is for instance regarding Conflict of interest.
 When assessing conflict of interest, Terma looks at actual, potential or perceived conflict of interests regarding employee relationships, government relationships, financial interest and other employment.